Velocidex/velociraptor-docs/content/blog/2023/2023-04-05-qakbot/_index.md

 significantly in recent times, but for some minor key changes.
 It uses a SHA1 of a hard coded key that can typically be extracted as an encoded string in the .data section of the payload binary.
-This key often remains static across campaigns, which can speed up analysis if we maintain a recent key list.
+This key often remains static across campaigns, which can speed up analysis with the maintainance of a recent key list.

 Current samples undergo two rounds of RC4 decryption with validation built in.
 The validation bytes dropped from the data for the second